VoltRipper

 Delfast Top 3.03.4 kWh200 mi (eco)~30-50 mi (throttle)

 The pattern is consistent: the bigger the headline number relative to the battery, the more it was measured at crawl speed.
-The Delfast's 200-mile claim is a pedal-assisted eco figure; ridden as a moto on the throttle it's a fraction of that.
+The Delfast's 200-mile claim is a pedal-assisted eco figure; ridden as a moto on the throttle it's a fraction of that — the widest claim-vs-real gap on the board.

 Why the gap exists